MicrosoftDocs/sql-docs/docs/connect/oledb/features/filestream-support.md

 # FILESTREAM Support
 [!INCLUDE[appliesto-ss-asdb-asdw-pdw-md](../../../includes/appliesto-ss-asdb-asdw-pdw-md.md)]

-Beginning with [!INCLUDE[ssKatmai](../../../includes/sskatmai-md.md)] and OLE DB Driver for SQL Server, OLE DB supports the enhanced FILESTREAM feature.
+Beginning with [!INCLUDE[ssKatmai](../../../includes/sskatmai-md.md)], OLE DB Driver for SQL Server supports the enhanced FILESTREAM feature.
 For samples, see [Filestream and OLE DB](../../oledb/ole-db-how-to/filestream/filestream-and-ole-db.md).

 FILESTREAM provides a way to store and access large binary values, either through [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] or by direct access to the Windows file system.
 A large binary value is a value larger than 2 gigabytes (GB).
 For more information about enhanced FILESTREAM support, see [FILESTREAM &#40;SQL Server&#41;](../../../relational-databases/blob/filestream-sql-server.md).